Bankruptcy Information Sheet 1

 5.4 It is noted that if any such application exists, it will appear in the index by reference to the respondent debtor’s name.
 It will not have the same number as the bankruptcy notice.
-The Federal Court of Australia or Federal Circuit and Family Court of Australia file number allocated to any application filed by the debtor will not be the bankruptcy notice number allocated by AFSA when it issued the bankruptcy notice.
+The Federal Court or FCFCOA file number allocated to any application filed by the debtor will not be the bankruptcy notice number allocated by AFSA when it issued the bankruptcy notice.

 5.5 It is also critical that the applicant search the full name or names of the debtor accurately, as a misspelling may result in a failure to identify the correct debtor.

 5.6 If the respondent has not filed any application, it will be for the person conducting the search to swear or affirm an affidavit deposing to these facts.
 The form of affidavit states whether any application has been made in respect of the bankruptcy notice.
 There is no need to be any more specific if no application exists.
 A copy of the search must be attached to the affidavit of search.

 5.7 If the search mentioned above reveals that the respondent debtor has filed material in response to the bankruptcy notice, the affidavit should set out what the search revealed, namely the existence of a particular type of application and its outcome.
 The affidavit must also be accompanied by a copy of the order finally deciding the application (rule 4.04(2)) as well as a copy of the search.